This page last updated: 15 January 2007

 1865-1867

-Site of extensive taro terraces on windward Oahu near Waikane.
-Stewart farmed rice in the terraces in the 1860's.
-In 1844, a Catholic mission and school was established near here and the area was eventually purchased by Henry Macfarlane and operated as a dairy farm.
+Kahaluu is a land district (ahupua'a) along the western side of Kaneohe Bay.
+Joseph Stewart farmed rice in the terraces in the 1860s.
+Catherine Stewart owned a small sugar plantation there in the 1880s.
+The area supported extensive taro terraces.
+A Catholic mission and school were established near here and the area was eventually purchased by Henry Macfarlane and operated as a dairy farm.
+Kahaluu was a stop and letter box on the overland mail route.

-No postmarks recorded.
+No postmark is recorded.

 Kahuku, Koolauloa District